 🍺 Day 18-21: Dublin, Ireland

 On day 18, take a 1.5-hour flight to Dublin.
-Despite being a modern city, Dublin is known for its friendly village-like atmosphere, intellectual history, and picturesque ancient buildings.
+Spend the next 3 days in Dublin enjoying its friendly village-like atmosphere, intellectual history, and picturesque ancient buildings.

 Be a bookworm at the Trinity College Library and learn more about Ireland’s turbulent past at Kilmainham Gaol.
 Spend an evening bar-hopping for the best pint of Guinness and discover local talent at a traditional Irish jig performance.